kianzohoury/machina-labs-sol/README.md

 ## Task I: Point Cloud Denoising & Completion

-As outlined in the Problem Understanding section...
+As outlined in the problem understanding section, there are two main tasks: denoising and completion.
+For both tasks, we will use the same point cloud dataset, which we will augment/modify in order to create labeled training examples consisting of noisy/incomplete inputs and clean target point clouds.

 ### **Dataset Preparation**